-Member means a member or NA or MO under its constitution, including:
+Member means a member of NA or a MO under its constitution, including:

-- a) each MO; - b) any Affiliate that is a member of an MO; - c) Individual Members, which means individuals who are individuals registered with an MO.
+- a) each MO; - b) any Affiliate that is a member of an MO: - c) Individual Members, which means individuals who are registered with an MO.

 Misconduct with a Child means any behaviour involving a Child/Young Person that is objectively age inappropriate and/or places the Child/Young Person at risk of harm.